-One of the most poignant signatures belongs to A. H. Unthank.
-The 19 year-old Alvah Hunt Unthank, headed for the goldfields of California, carved his name into the sandstone in June 23, 1850.
-A week later he died of cholera on July 2, 1850 and was buried in marked grave outside Glenrock, Wyoming.
+One of the most poignant signatures belongs to Alvah Hunt Unthank (A.H.).
+The 19-year-old, headed for the goldfields of California, carved his name into the sandstone on June 23, 1850.
+A week later he died of cholera on July 2, 1850, and was buried in a marked grave outside Glenrock, Wyoming.
 His gravesite is still intact sitting silently on a hill about five miles east southeast of Glenrock opposite the Dave Johnson Power Plant.
 Later, Alvah’s relatives would travel the same path.
 His cousin, O.N.
 Unthank [Oliver Nixon Unthank], signed the rock beneath his name in 1869, and Oliver’s son, O. B. Unthank, [Oliver Brandon Unthank], signed again in 1931.

 Other “register rocks” also exist in Wyoming including Independence Rock, 180 miles west of Register Cliff; and Names Hill, in western Wyoming.

-Charles A. Guernsey, a pioneer cattleman after whom the nearby town of Guernsey, Wyoming is named, established his ranch buildings a short distance from Register Cliff in the 1890’s.
-Guernsy continued to operate the ranch until 1926, when it was sold to the Henry Frederick family.
+Charles A. Guernsey, a pioneer cattleman after whom the nearby town of Guernsey, Wyoming is named, established his ranch buildings a short distance from Register Cliff in the 1890s.
+Guernsey continued to operate the ranch until 1926 when it was sold to the Henry Frederick family.
 Frederick began another ranching operation that continues to this day.
 The cave at the base of the cliff face was initially blasted to use for potatoes raised on the ranch, as the stone walls insulated the produce to keep it from freezing in the winter.
 Later, it was used for machinery storage.

 Frederick gifted a portion of the Register Cliff Historic Site to the State of Wyoming in 1932 to be preserved as a memorial to the spirit and accomplishments of the pioneers.
 It was listed on the National Register of Historic Places in 1970.